open/close all folders

 - Historical Hero Upgrade: Claudius and his desire to restore the Roman Republic, which is also somewhat unhistorical, since at that time there was no distinction made between the Republican and Imperial eras.

-- Obfuscating Stupidity: Pretty much the only reason that he survives for as long as he does.
+- Obfuscating Stupidity: Something like 80% of the reason that he survives for as long as he does.

 - Properly Paranoid: Claudius is convinced his (last) wife is trying to poison him.
 Oh, wait.
 She is.

 - Reluctant Ruler: He even tried to hide behind curtains to avoid it.
 The Praetorian Guard as a united body weren't about to let him get away with that...

 - Speech Impediment: Though it improves as he gets older.

 - Stop Worshipping Me: He technically is worshipped as a god, but he sure as hell doesn't want it.

 - Ugly Guy, Hot Wife: With Messalina.
 It ends badly.